schooltool-project/schooltool-book/source/persons.rst

 Advisor
 -------

 This allows you to designate a teacher as an advisor for another person.
-This may give the Advisor more access to information about this student and is used in the Intervention component.
+This may give the Advisor more access to information about this student, and is used in the Intervention component.

 Methods of Adding People
 ------------------------